cmdotcom/text-whatsapp-widget-javascript/README.md

         x.parentNode.insertBefore(s, x);
     </script>
 ```

+# Installation Option 2
+Add the contents of ZIP (excluding README, LICENSE etc) to your existing assets folder of your app, and initialize the widget with `cm_whatsapp_chat.createWidget(options);`.
+See Configuration for the Options interface.

 # Configuration
 Without any configuration, the widget doesn't know which phone number you want to send a message to.
 Let's configure the widget.
 Make sure to add your options as a valid JSON object to the `var options` part of the initialization script (the one above this paragraph).